-With the 2019.8.5 software update in early April, Tesla has begun rolling out a major Autopilot update that greatly enhances the Navigate on Autopilot feature, now allowing customers to turn off Confirm Lane Change.
-With no lane change confirmation required, Tesla vehicles with this capability can now truly drive autonomously from freeway on-ramp to exit.
+In early April 2019, Tesla rolled out a major Autopilot update that greatly enhances the Navigate on Autopilot feature, allowing customers to turn off Confirm Lane Change.
+With no lane change confirmation required, Tesla vehicles can now truly drive autonomously from freeway on-ramp to exit.
 Note that this feature is available for those customers who currently have the Navigate on Autopilot feature and for those who have purchased the current Full Self-Driving (or Enhanced Autopilot) packages.

-With 2019.8.5, the Customize Navigate on Autopilot setting will now have additional options available:
+The Customize Navigate on Autopilot setting now has additional options available:

 - Enable at Start of Every Trip